byteclubfr/mailbot/README.md

 // As there may be error thrown from very different places,
 // the function is called with a "context", which can be one of:
 // - 'IMAP_ERROR': global error
-// - 'INITIAL_SEARCH': initial search for mails when starting bot
+// - 'SEARCH': failed searching or fetching mails
-// - 'INCREMENTAL_SEARCH': search executed on incoming mail
 // - 'TRIGGER': when trying to calculate trigger result (*)
 // - 'MAIL': when trying to handle mail (*)
 // (*) in those cases the third parameter will be a complete mail object